jundalisay/superblist/content/en/faq.md

 {{< l a="Superphysics" >}}
 Ok boomer, so Superphysics isn't for you.

-That's actually one of the attractions of Superphysics -- it rejects selfishness, vice, and the lack of virtue.
-You should stay in some dogmatic religion that sees itself superior than others, or in Modern Physics and Economics that is limited to the 5 senses.
+We reject selfishness, vice, and the lack of virtue.
+You should stay in some dogmatic religion that sees itself superior, or in Modern Physics and Economics that is limited to the 5 senses.

 People who ascribe to Superphysics are open-minded and lovers of philosophy, nature, and the Supreme Entity, as explained by Socrates.
-These allow and develop the 6th sense of intuition and fellow-feeling, on top of the usual math and 5-sense cognitive abilities usually in IQ tests.
+These allow the 6th sense of intuition and fellow-feeling, on top of the usual math and 5-sense cognitive abilities in IQ tests.

-We are targetting young people for this because they are the ones stuck with warmed-world destroyed by the previous generation.
-Notice how we use graphics and the chat format to appeal to young people.
-The important thing is for the Boomer mentality to die with the Boomer generation and not cross over to Gen Z.
+We are targetting young people because they are the ones stuck with warmed-world destroyed by the previous generation.
+Notice how we use emojis and the chat format to appeal to young people.
+The Boomer mentality should die with the Boomer generation and not cross over to Gen Z.
 {{< /l >}}

 {{< r a="Boomer" >}}